Willy Adames Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 24th-ranked team ERA across all MLB pitching staffs (4.59).
+- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.

-- The White Sox allow the fourth-most home runs in baseball (160 total, 1.4 per game).
+- White Sox pitchers combine to allow 161 total home runs at a rate of 1.4 per game (fourth-most in the league).

-- In his last appearance on Saturday, the righty went 5 1/3 innings against the Cleveland Guardians, giving up two earned runs while surrendering three hits.
+- In his most recent outing on Sunday against the Cleveland Guardians, the right-hander went six innings, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.